openforcefield/standards/docs/standards/smirnoff.md

 ![Monovalent lone pair virtual site](figures/vsite_monovalent.jpg)

 - `DivalentLonePair`: This is suitable for cases like four-point and five-point water models as well as pyrimidine; a charge site `S` lies a specified distance `d` from the central atom among three atoms (blue) along the bisector of the angle between the atoms (if `outOfPlaneAngle` is zero) or out of the plane by the specified angle (if `outOfPlaneAngle` is nonzero) with its projection along the bisector.
-For positive values fo the distance `d` the virtual site lies outside the 2-1-3 angle and for negative values it lies inside.
+For positive values of the distance `d` the virtual site lies outside the 2-1-3 angle and for negative values it lies inside.

 ![Divalent lone pair virtual site](figures/vsite_divalent.jpg)